-- Ends Fittings or Terminals: we have a large selection of end fittings, including balls, ball shanks, sleeves, stamped eyes, stops, thimbles, handles/knobs, strap forks, strap eyes, and threaded studs.
-Other options are available as well.
+We have a large selection of end fittings, including balls, ball shanks, sleeves, stamped eyes, stops, thimbles, handles/knobs, strap forks, strap eyes, and threaded studs.
+Others options are available as well.

 Push pull controls are important components in many different industries.
-Automotive, aerospace, heavy equipment and more all use variations of push pull control assemblies to adjust and activate certain systems during operation.
-Quality cable assemblies make a big difference in the lifetime performance of these parts.
+Automotive, aerospace, heavy equipment and more all used variations of push pull control assemblies to adjust mechanisms and activate certain parts during operation.
+Quality cable assemblies make all of the difference in the lifetime performance of these parts.

 About Tyler Madison